 Most people prefer to sleep cool.
 And it can be even more important for men to sleep in a colder environment.
 The term “sleeps cool” or “cooling mattress” doesn’t always mean that these products use active cooling technology.
 It can mean that the material and construction doesn’t retain heat.

 Some foams incorporate gels to redirect heat away from bodies.
-Even finding ways to increase airflow, such as using springs or egg crate-shaped materials, is effective.
+Even finding ways to increase airflow, such as using springs or egg crate-shaped materials, can be effective.
 There are even phase change materials that give an impression of being cool to the touch.

-You can encounter problems with memory foam, especially lower end products without extra measures.
-Coil and latex construction retains very little heat and covers like TENCEL and cotton provide better breathability and colder sleeping environment.
+You can encounter problems with some types of foam, especially lower end products without extra measures.
+Coil and latex construction retains very little heat and covers like TENCEL and cotton help provide better breathability and colder sleeping environment.

 Read More: Our Recommended Cooling Mattresses

 If you tend to sleep near the edge, you want stronger edge support, so you don’t fall off.
 It’s also essential if you sit on your bed often and one of the most important considerations for sex.

 This feature is marginally important if you sleep alone.
 If you sleep with a partner, on the other hand, you don’t want to wake him/her up every time you turn.
-Memory foam beds have a lower transfer of kinetic energy while pure coil construction transfers the most.
+Memory foam beds have a lower transfer of kinetic energy while pure coil construction tends to transfer the most.

-Bouncy beds are fun (for kids even more so).
+Bouncy beds can be fun.
 But some people prefer to have the slow response of foam instead of good old bounce.
 As a general rule of thumb, foam beds have less bounce while hybrids/springs have more.

 Dozens of new companies are emerging every year.
 If you are like most people, you might not trust a newcomer as much as a veteran in the industry like Brooklyn Bedding or Saatva.